Skip to contents

 Running the code

 In its simplest form, the function requires only the path to your oTree code.
-The code reads the contents of your oTree file, saves a file containing your codebook in your working directory, and returns a list named cbook, which contains all the information in a list format.
+The following code reads the contents of your oTree file, saves a file containing your codebook in your working directory, and returns a list named cbook, containing the extracted information.

 Codebook structure and output